 The Weekly Highlights are normally published on the school website on Friday afternoon of each week during term time, and will include items of school news, administrative matters and a list of some forthcoming events.
-The Weekly Highlights are complimented by the half termly School Magazine, "Crescendo".
 The school calendar can be found on the school website, along with term dates and exeats.